 Laptops have few options in terms of naturally cooling themselves.
 Once you add memory, a hard drive, ports, keyboards and an optical drive, there isn’t much room left for fans or heat sinks.
 To make matters worse, the components are crammed into a tight space where there’s very little airflow.
 Power is also a limitation unique to laptops.

 These limitations have real-world implications, especially for heavy users.
 Some laptops with high-end chips have been shown to perform worse under a heavy load than models using less powerful chips due to the high-end CPU slowing down, or throttling, to reduce heat.
-If you use a laptop, and are worried about excess heat, a laptop cooling pad may be an option to help keep your computer cool.
+If you use a laptop and are worried about excess heat, a laptop cooling pad may be an option to help keep your computer cool.

 The biggest factor to consider when looking at a laptop cooling pad is how you use your computer.
-If you mainly use your laptop for email, web browsing and working with documents, there’s a good chance you don’t need a heavy-duty option.
-If you use your laptop for graphics, video or gaming, you may need to look for a more robust model.
+If you mainly use your laptop for email, web browsing, and working with documents, there’s a good chance you don’t need a heavy-duty option.
+If you use your laptop for graphics, video, or gaming, you may need to look for a more robust model.

 Another thing to consider when purchasing a cooling pad is the climate and temperature where you live.
-If you live in a warmer climate or don’t use air conditioning, you’ll need a more powerful cooling pad than if you live in a colder climate or run your air conditioning all the time.
+If you live in a warmer climate or don’t use air conditioning, you’ll need a more powerful cooling pad to be effective than if you live in a colder climate or run your air conditioning all the time.

-Portability may be a concern to some users.
+How easy the cooling pad is to move around may be a concern to some users.
 While some cooling pads are designed to be used exclusively on a desk or similar flat surface, others are designed to be taken with you and can even be used on your lap.

-Noise level should factor into your decision when shopping for a cooling pad.
+The sound level should factor into your decision when shopping for a cooling pad.
 Many laptop fans can be relatively loud by themselves, so you should try to find a cooling pad that has silent fans.